 One thing’s for sure, you can’t implement only a couple parts of any strategy and expect to get real results.
 Skipping the parts you don’t want to do because you don’t know how to execute them or you’re just too lazy to do them won’t turn out well.

 When you don’t get the results you hoped for, you end up falling into a destructive cycle of throwing some other half-baked idea against the wall to see if it will stick.
 But it never will.
 You’ll keep getting the same results because your strategies aren’t strategies at all.
 They’re just ideas.

 Creating a successful business takes more than just day to day administrative busy work.
 It takes REAL focus and consistency, REAL strategies, and getting REAL about your personal issues.
 This is the not so fun side of blogging.
 The part few even want to discuss, but most need to face.

 I wrote this post as harsh, controversial or depressing as it might be because someone needs to get the conversation started.
 I just seem to be one of the few who’s willing to get this blunt on such a sensitive topic.

 Here’s the thing though, if putting this out into the world helps even one person, only one, then I’ve done my job because that person has a much better chance of creating a successful business.

 Yes, this was a bit harsh but it’s important to talk about.
 Look, I’m not for everyone, but I will always keep it real and tell you the truth.

 it’s taken me two weeks to write this because it’s the most heart-wrenching post I’ve ever written.
 But I chose to publish it anyway because it boils down to one thing and one thing only – my why.

-I HATE corporate America so I want more bloggers and online business owners to be successful so they can leave their 9-5 grind like I did.
+I HATE corporate America so I want to help more bloggers and online business owners be successful so they can leave their 9-5 grind like I did.
 NO one deserves to spend one more day working themselves to death in a soul-sucking job being treated like dog shit making someone else rich.